 The Cloth Hall served as a covered sales and storage place for cloth on the (now vaulted) waterway called the Ieperlee.
 The construction of the Cloth Hall was completed in 1304.
+In this building the cloth underwent its last official control, after which the cloth salesmen could stock and sell.

 During the First World War the building was completely destroyed except for a section of the tower and a couple of walls.
 The reconstruction occurred under the guidance of architects J. Coomans and P.A.
 Pauwels.